Marinto-Richee/Embedded-System-Design/Experiment 4/README.md

 # STM32 Development Board Design using Proteus

 ## Aim:
-The design a ready-to-use development board for STM32 microcontrollers, which can be used for prototyping and testing purposes.
+To design a ready-to-use development board for STM32 microcontrollers, which can be used for prototyping and testing purposes.

 ## Design Steps: